fernandohenriq/node-rest-api/README.md

 * <strong>GET /pedidos/[id_pedido]:</strong> Will return the order with the given id
 * <strong>DELETE /pedidos:</strong> will delete the order defined in the request body

-## Future iprovements
+## Future improvements
-* Change everything in english
+* Change everything to english
+* Change PATCH to PUT
 * Create database migration
 * Create database seeds
 * More